 On the 5th of July 2016, Italian sportswear manufacturer Macron released the latest Scotland Rugby Shirt.
 It may have slipped by relatively unnoticed for most outside of Scotland, however a precedent had been set.

 For the first time in Scottish Rugby’s history, the Scotland Home Shirt had been released with just over a one year gap since its predecessor: an annual release.
+The garment makers studied a melange of player sizes to ascertain how a dress shirt should fit and only then went ahead with making the shirt.
 That’s the sort of thing we often see from our cousins in football, but until now a rarity.

 The official release date for the Scotland Rugby World Cup 2015 shirts was the 3rd of July 2015, giving that jersey a lifespan of just 368 days (2016 is a leapyear!).